Ph.D., M.A. University of Michigan, Spanish Literature

 I specialize in medieval and early modern literature with an emphasis on 15th century Iberia.
 My research interests include literary and cultural representations of love and death, courtly love literature, and early modern literacy.
 Beyond medieval studies, my research interests also extend to Pilgrimage Studies, Material Culture, and Linguistics.

-I have published on the literary reception of Don Quijote in 18th century England, on the connections between early modern desire and death, and on early modern narratives of mourning.
-I have presented conference papers in Europe and the US on reading practices in Cervantes' time, epistolary writing, exile, courtly love, spectatorship theory, narratives of mourning, the material culture of pilgrimage, and narratology.
-I've also assisted with a critical edition of a popular Golden Age drama by Lope de Vega, Las bizarrías de Belisa (Ediciones Cátedra).
-My research currently focuses on the intersections among semiotics, material culture, and medieval literature, and on narratives of personal transformation on the Camino de Santiago.
+I have published on the literary reception of Don Quijote in 18th century England, early modern desire and death, medieval narratives of mourning, and early modern models of readership.
+I have presented conference papers in Europe and the US on reading practices in Cervantes' time, epistolary writing, exile, courtly love, spectatorship theory, narratives of mourning, material culture of pilgrimage, semiotics, and narratology.
+My research currently focuses on medieval readership theory, the rhetoric of excess in the Early Modern period, and the intersection between material culture and personal transformation on the contemporary Camino de Santiago.

 I particularly enjoy working with students as they pursue individual areas of interest.
-I have directed a variety of independent studies on Iberian Medieval Studies and Linguistics.
-Recent topics include: Medieval Suffering, Medieval Literary Theory, the Cult of Death in Medieval Iberia, and the Middle Ages in Modern Visual Arts.
-In Linguistics I have worked with students on the evolution of Spanish from the Ibero-Roman Period to the Middle Ages, Sociolinguistics of the Southern Cone of Latin American, and Sociolinguistics of Cuban and Mexican Spanish in the United States
+I have directed a variety of independent studies on Medieval Studies and Linguistics.
+Recent topics include medieval suffering, medieval literary theory, the cult of death in Medieval Iberia, and the Middle Ages in modern visual arts.
+I have also worked with students on the evolution of Spanish from the Ibero-Roman Period to the Middle Ages, Sociolinguistics of the Southern Cone of Latin America, and Sociolinguistics of Cuban and Mexican Spanish in the United States.
+In addition, I have served as the director of numerous Senior Theses and Senior Honors Theses on topics including Muslims in Al-Andalus, humanistic responses to death, lovers in Courtly Love literature, non-verbal communication in 15th Century Iberia, medieval memory and violence, lovesickness in love poetry, and heroes and saints in medieval Iberia.

 I enjoy engaging with students both inside and outside of class.
 On campus I have served as the academic adviser of OLAS (Organization of Latin American Students), faculty adviser of the Spanish Language and Culture Living Community in Duke Residence Hall, and as a member of ODK (Omicron Delta Kappa).
-I have been honored to have been named John D. and Catherine T. MacArthur Assistant Professor, and to have received the Student Government Association Pre-Major Faculty Advising Award.
+I have been honored to have been named John D. and Catherine T. MacArthur Assistant Professor (2009-2011), to have received the Student Government Association Pre-Major Faculty Advising Award (2013), and the Hunter-Hamilton Love of Teaching Award (2014).

 My research interests inform my teaching as well.
 Since coming to Davidson in 2004, I have taught a variety of courses on Spanish language, culture, and literature.